-Council will consider these planning amendments in late 2025 or early 2026, including work with Acadia University on campus-related zoning and student housing.
-A Non-Market Housing Strategy is also in development, with an initial draft expected this summer and further refinement in the fall.
+Council will consider these planning amendments in late 2025, including work with Acadia University on campus-related zoning and student housing.

 1.9 Current Realities

 Note that as you read through this document, most of the Town is already planned and developed.
 The areas of Town where changes are being explored include the Downtown and Neighbourhood zones.
 Staff are looking to gauge where subtle changes can be made to the planning process to enable the types of land uses that meet the needs of Wolfville.
 These needs are informed by community feedback, population projections, the community profile and the housing needs assessment.